Building Permits & Inspections

 - Provide proof of property ownership or a letter of authorization from the owner

-For all new dwellings, please also provide a HPO Certified New Home Registration form.
+For all new dwellings, please also provide a BC Housing Certified New Home Registration form.
 For more details, visit www.bchousing.org

 Complete applications will generally be assessed within ten working days.
 Once the City is ready to issue the permit, we will contact the applicant.
 The permit fee will be due at that time.

 Building Permits are valid for a two-year period from date of issuance (renewals are permitted for a one-year term).

 Building restrictions and applicable fees are set out under City of Kimberley Building Bylaw No. 2620, 2018.
 Setback information can be found within the City of Kimberley Zoning Bylaw No. 1850, 1994 (and amendments) and the Alpine Resort Zoning Bylaw No. 2016, 1999 (and amendments) and are specific to the subject property’s zone.